Toyota RAV4 Prime Charging Guide, Cost Calculator & More

 It will cost $0.00 to fully charge your Toyota RAV4 Prime.

 This calculator works by multiplying your expected electricity costs by the total usable capacity of the Prime’s battery.
-Read more about the battery size below.
+Read more about the usable battery size in the next section.

 I know that charging your car might sound like a new and daunting concept to some.
 But once you do it once or twice, you should feel quite confident.